 1 cup flour (or 1/2 cup flour and 1/2 cup potato starch for lighter, crispier results)

 vegetable oil for frying

 1 cup dashi stock (I use 1/2 tsp hondashi granules and 1 cup hot water)

 1/2 tbsp sugar

 Make the tempura batter: Combine the ice water and egg in a vessel.
-In a bowl, whisk the flour and baking soda together.
+In a bowl, whisk the flour, potato starch (if using), and baking soda together.
 Stir the dry ingredients into the wet ingredients (lumps are okay).
 Store in the refrigerator until ready to use.
 Makes just under 2 cups of batter.

 Make the tempura dipping sauce: Place all of the ingredients in a small saucepan and bring to a boil over high heat.
 Remove from heat and set aside.